ESG Questionnaire Response - Ninety One

 Alpha model

-Fundamental analysis
+Fundamental research

 This process is guided by a bottom-up sector sustainability framework informed by our team鈥檚 specialist sector knowledge.
-Recognizing the breadth and specificity of challenges and opportunities inherent to each sector, we tailor our approach to ensure relevance.
+Recognising the breadth and specificity of challenges and opportunities inherent to each sector, we tailor our approach to ensure relevance.
 For example, carbon is an obvious challenge for sectors like materials and energy, but it鈥檚 far less of an issue for, say, healthcare.
 In healthcare, we are far more concerned about ethics and integrity.

-We have found that insights generated from our materiality matrix help us to identify areas where financial returns could be under threat or improved, and we utilize these within our fundamental research.
+We have found that insights generated from our materiality matrix help us to identify areas where financial returns could be under threat or improved and we utilise these within our fundamental research.
 The framework also provides a basis for guiding the investment team on engagements on the most material sustainability challenges for companies in each sector, to help catalyse a positive alpha outcome or otherwise mitigate risk, be it financial or reputational.

 The ESG considerations considered most material in our investment process vary by sector but broadly include environmental issues such as carbon emissions and climate transition risks, social factors like ethics, labor conditions, and customer safety, and governance elements such as board oversight and executive compensation.
 ESG analysis is an ongoing part of our fundamental research and due diligence on both potential and current investments.